 4. How to Choose Motor Controllers – AC or DC?

 Choosing between AC and DC motor controllers is just a matter of personal choice.
 Some people see who sees goodness in one while others in the rest.
 But to be on the safe side, before selecting a motor control, you need to know the type of motor you have.

 An AC motor controller may not be ideal in a particular motor and vice versa.
 AC motor controllers are excellent at controlling motor speeds.
 On the other hand, in DC motor controllers, rates get controlled by varying the voltage.
 As you can see, those are two different things.

 That's not all.
 AC motor controllers are somewhat energy-saving, primarily if you are operating large motors.
 Such may not be the case when it comes to DC motor controllers.
 However, DC motor controllers are some of the best at controlling directional changes.

-Therefore, the choice of the motor controller to use depends on the type of motor that you have.
+Therefore, the motor controller's choice to use depends on the type of motor you have.
 But above all, when you are in the market for a motor controller, you need to consider the following factors:

 - Electrical specifications (supply voltage, peak output current, communication standard)

 - The operating parameters (computer-controlled or aided, setup and control, hand-held devices)

 - Other additional features (soft start, braking, status monitoring, self-diagnosing, design)'

 As briefly noted in the beginning, motor control turns out to become part and parcel of our lives.
 Everywhere you go, you'll most certainly come across equipment that relies on them.
 The following are some examples of application areas where motor controllers find a lot of use: